thevicraft/Calculator/README.md

-# Calculator
+# Project SimpleCalculator

 This Calculator has been programmed in java and is a current work in progress!

 # Newest Features:

-Calculator can be used by pressing the buttons or by using the keyboard, which is supported, due to a newly implemented KeyboardListener!!
++ Calculator can be used by pressing the buttons or by using the keyboard, which is supported, due to a +newly implemented KeyboardListener!!
 A detailed describtion will be added in the program itself!

++ Calculator is able to draw a graph of any function (choose mode 4 in menu bar "mode" or press M four times).

++ Calculator is able to transfer different units in other units; just select mode 5 in menu bar "mode" or press M five times.

 # Help with buttons